-Note: a poorly known species of eutrophicated, dry and hard lignum, closely related to, and possibly a synonym of other saxicolous species of the A. nitrophila complex.
-Hitherto reported from Scandinavia and the Alps.
+Note: a poorly known species of eutrophicated, dry and hard lignum, hitherto reported from Northern Europe and the Alps.
+For further details see Knudsen & al. (2021, 2021b).
 A dubious record from Campania by Garofalo & al. (1999) is not accepted here.